nsrr/nsrr_metadata_resources/software_specific_guidelines.md

 ## Software specific guidelines for data and data dictionary/metadata format

+This document provides software-specific best-practice guidance and code samples for exporting research data and accompanying data dictionaries from analytic or data-collection platforms such as **REDCap**, **SPSS**, **SAS**, and **Stata**.
+The goal is to simplify data preparation for NSRR ingestion for data contributors who currently use these platforms, and ensures compliance with the NSRR data and metadata standards.
+The sample code snippets included here are intended as reference templates to illustrate recommended steps and syntax.
+Users should review and adapt the examples according to their local environment, file paths, and software version.
+Because interface options and command syntax can vary across versions, always validate the export results and document any modifications or assumptions made when implementing these procedures.

-### REDCap
+### REDCap {#redcap}

 1. Data files can be exported in formats such as `.csv`, and `.RData`.
 For longitudinal datasets, we recommend data to be exported in long format (one row per subject per event).
   a.
 Recommended settings for manual GUI export

 | Option                           | Recommendation        |